Webhooks

 task.moved |

-Task | A task was moved to a different column or transferred between boards. |
+Task | A card moved columns or boards. |

 task.deleted |

-Task | A task was permanently deleted. |
+Task | A card was deleted. |

 comment.created |

-Comment | A comment was added to a task. |
+Comment | A comment was added. |

 comment.updated |